 What format is the course?

-The "Bigger picture" tier includes a video walk-through and demos of:
+The "Complete Package with Video Tutorial" tier includes a video walk-through and demos of:

 - Explaining how everything works

 - Setting up a Raspberry Pi 4 to net-boot

 - Live demo of net-booting two Raspberry Pis